-Symptoms are experienced by patients.
-People with mild COVID-19 might experience cough, sore throat, high temperature, diarrhoea, headache, muscle or joint pain, fatigue, and loss of sense of smell and taste.
-Symptoms of COVID-19 pneumonia include breathlessness, loss of appetite, confusion, pain or pressure in the chest, and high temperature (above 38 °C).
+Symptoms: people with mild COVID-19 might experience cough, sore throat, high temperature, diarrhoea, headache, muscle or joint pain, fatigue, and loss or disturbance of sense of smell and taste.

-Signs are evaluated by clinical examination, and include lung sounds, blood pressure and heart rate.
+Signs are obtained by clinical examination.
+Signs of COVID-19 examined in this review include lung sounds, blood pressure, blood oxygen level and heart rate.

-Often, people with mild symptoms visit their doctor (primary care physician) for an initial diagnosis.
+Often, people with mild symptoms consult their doctor (general practitioner).
 People with more severe symptoms might visit a hospital outpatient or emergency department.
-Depending on their symptoms and signs, patients may be sent home to isolate, may receive further tests or be hospitalised.
+Depending on the results of a clinical examination, patients may be sent home to isolate, may receive further tests or be hospitalised.

 Why is accurate diagnosis important?

-Accurate diagnosis ensures that people receive the correct treatment quickly; are not tested, treated or isolated unnecessarily; and do not risk spreading COVID-19.
-This is important for individuals and saves time and resources.
+Accurate diagnosis ensures that people take measures to avoid transmitting the disease and receive appropriate care.
+This is important for individuals as it reduces harm and it saves time and resources.

-We wanted to know how accurate diagnosis of COVID-19 and COVID-19 pneumonia is in a primary care or hospital setting, based on symptoms and signs from medical examination.
+The authors wanted to know how accurate diagnosis of COVID-19 is in a primary care or hospital setting, based on symptoms and signs from medical examination.

 The included studies